 - A citizen must own a property in Malta worth at least EUR 220,000 (in Gozo) or rent one for about EUR 8,750/year.

 It is important to note that properties acquired in Malta when applying for MRP cannot be sub-rented.
 In the case of couples who want to retire to Malta, they will need to prove they have a stable relationship when applying for MRP.
-Moreover, the authorities have the right to verify the persons who want to retire to Malta and check the criminal record prior to granting the right to relocate to Malta.
-All the aspects regarding the retirement programme in Malta can be entirely explained by one of our Maltese immigration lawyers.
+Moreover, the authorities have the right to verify the persons who want to retire to Malta and check their criminal records prior to granting them the right to relocate to Malta.
+All the aspects of the retirement programme in Malta can be entirely explained by one of our Maltese immigration lawyers.
 They can also help you obtain a visa for Malta or a residence permit in Malta if you are from a non-EU country.
 Interested in Malta citizenship?
 Talk to our advisors and find out how you can move to Malta.

 Applying for a police conduct certificate